 Nutella-filled red velvet cupcakes, topped with thick and fluffy Nutella buttercream!
-These cupcakes are guaranteed to be your new favorite cupcake recipe!
+These Red Velvet Cupcakes with Nutella Buttercream are guaranteed to be your new favorite cupcake recipe!
 Maybe even all-time favorite dessert!

 Happy Super Bowl Sunday!
 Are you excited for the game??
 What are you making today?
 I posted this Homemade Soft Pretzels recipe and they are ready in 90 minutes – not bad for a yeast-based baked good.
 I also posted this Super Bowl Italian Stromboli, and it’s ready in 30 minutes flat, so you have two good Super Bowl snacks that aren’t time-consuming.